LaravelDaily/Laravel-Reservations-Course/course/02 - Admin Role for Companies.md

 So, what do we do in these tests?

-- First, because in the tests we are working with the database, it is important to use the `RefreshDatabase` trait.
+- First, because in the tests we are working with the database, we enable the `RefreshDatabase` trait.
+But don't forget to edit your `phpunit.xml` to ensure you're working on the **testing** database and not live!
 - Next, we create a user.
-Here, in the first test, we use the earlier added `admin` state.
+Here, in the first test, we use the earlier added `admin()` state from the Factory.
-- Then, using created user we go to the `companies.index` route.
+- Then, acting as a newly-created user, we go to the `companies.index` route.
 - Ant last, we check the response.
-The administrator will receive a response status of `200` and other users will receive a status of `403`.
+The administrator will get a response HTTP status of `200 OK` and other users will receive an HTTP status of `403 Forbidden`.

 ```
 > php artisan test --filter=CompanyTest

 PASS  Tests\Feature\CompanyTest
 ✓ admin user can access companies index page                                                                                                                               0.09s
-✓ non admin user can access companies index page                                                                                                                           0.01s
+✓ non admin user cannot access companies index page                                                                                                                        0.01s

 Tests:    2 passed (2 assertions)
 Duration: 0.13s